-Here we combine results from our GEMS imaging survey (Rix et al. 2004, ApJS, 152, 163) with the HST ACS and ground-based Adaptive Optics with the ESO 3.6m telescope.
-The COMBO-17 survey (Wolf et al. 2003, A&A, 408, 499) yielded about 80 optically selected AGN in the E-CDFS that was subsequently im- aged by HST in two filters.
-So far we studied each \sim 20 QSO host galaxies in the redshift range 0.5 < z < 1.1(Sánchez et al. 2004) and 1.8<z<2.75 (Jahnke et al. 2004b) for their morphology and colors.
-With AO we observed 3 luminous QSOs at z~2.2 from the Hamburg/ESO Survey (Wisotzki et al. 2000, A&A 358, 77) in the near infrared H band, and characterized their luminosities and scale lengths.
+We combine results from our GEMS imaging survey (Rix et al. 2004, ApJS, 152, 163) with the HST ACS, and ground-based Adaptive Optics with the ESO 3.6m telescope.
+The COMBO-17 survey (Wolf et al. 2003, A&A, 408, 499) yielded about 80 optically selected AGN in the E-CDFS that was subsequently imaged by HST in two filters.
+So far we studied each ~20 QSO host galaxies in the redshift range 0.5 < z < 1.1 (Sánchez et al. 2004) and 1.8 < z < 2.75 (Jahnke et al. 2004b) for their morphology and colors.

-results GEMS, 0.5 < z < 1.1
+With AO we observed 3 luminous QSOs at z~2.2 from the Hamburg/ESO Survey (Wisotzki et al. 2000, A&A 358, 77) in the near infrared H band, and characterized their luminosities and scale lengths (Kuhlbrodt et al. 2005).

+GEMS, 0.5<z<1.1

-Most of the 0.5<z<1.1 AGN hosts are early type galaxies.
+Most of the 0.5 < z < 1.1AGN hosts are early type galaxies.
 About 40% show distorted morphologies, pointing to recent or ongoing major merger events.
-A large fraction shows much bluer global optical colours than inactive early type galaxies from GEMS, but not in the range of strong starbursts.
+A large fraction shows much bluer global optical colours than inactive early galaxies from type GEMS, but not in the range of strong starbursts.
 The best explanation is a stellar population mix of an old and a few percent in mass of a young (e.g. 100 Myrs) population.
 Only about 1/5 of the hosts shows a dominating old population.

-Left: Observed V-z colors for the z < 1.1 hosts as a function of red-Left: Observed colors (V-z) of the z>1.8 hosts (large symbols).
-Overplotted are two single burst models from Bruzual & Charlot (solid shift (large symbols), compared to simple population models.
-The lines).
-Upper curve: passively evolving burst from z=5, lower: burst of solid lines show the expected colors of single stellar populations with different ages, the dashed red lines colors of a dominant old stellar 100 Myr age, relative to each redshift.
-The dot-dashed lines are mixtures between the two, with a (from top) 0.1%, 1% and 10% fraction of population and varying contributions from a young stellar populamass of the 100 Myr population on top of the z=5 population. tion.
-Right: Rest-frame color-magnitude distribution of the z<1.1 hosts Right: Rest frame 200nm luminosities, and potential star formation compared to inactive galaxies from GEMS at the same redshift.
-The rates as derived from from the V-band, both uncorrected for dust.
-The horizontal dashed line is the value obtained by Erb et al. (2003, red sequence of early types (red points) is clearly identified in the field galaxy distribution (at U-V>0.8).
-The hosts are mainly early-ApJ 591, 101) for Lyman break galaxies at z=2.5. type galaxies and on average bluer than the red-sequence.
+Top: Observed V-z colors for the z < 1.1 hosts as a function of redshift (large symbols), compared to simple population models.
+The solid lines show the expected colors of single stellar populations with different ages, the dashed red lines colors of a dominant old stellar population and varying contributions from a young stellar population.
+Bottom: Rest-frame color-magnitude distribution of the z < 1.1 hosts compared to inactive galaxies from GEMS at the same redshift.
+The red sequence of early types (red points) is clearly identified in the field galaxy distribution (at U-V>0.8).
+The hosts are mainly early-type galaxies and on average bluer than the red-sequence.